commercetools/commercetools-postman-collection/GettingStarted.md

 - [Import](import/)
 - [Machine Learning](ml/)

-**:warning: Use these collection only for development purposes and non-production projects.**
+**:warning: Use these collections only for development purposes and non-production projects.**

 Feel free to clone the collections and adjust them to your needs.

+# Getting started with the commercetools Postman collection

 ## Install Postman App